herndont/TaskMaster/README.md

         -You should be able to use the notifications composer to send a notofication to all devices with your app on them.

 *************** Screenshots to come for Lab41 user interface and database structure****************

+     Progress today:
+        -Fixed the audio pulling issue
+        -Got things back into the database, but will need to continue working on that.
+        -Fixed the logout button

+        -Will continue to play catch up this evening and work on resubmits for the previous labs as well as getting caught up to present spot in labs.